Robie-Robz/Grid-webflow/README.md

 Objective
 ---------
-The aim of this project was to practice CSS grid.
+The aim of this project was to make web page completely using CSS grid.

 Additional info
 ---------------